mozilla/skywriter/docs/userguide/vcs.html.markdown

 : Sometimes you will use a different URL for pushing than pulling, perhaps using http to pull and ssh to push.
 This allows you to set the URL for pushing.

 Authentication type
 : Bespin can use SSH for authentication or username/password.
-See the `vcs getkey` command for more information about Bespin's SSH authentication.
+See the `keychain getkey` command for more information about Bespin's SSH authentication.

 Username
 : You should always fill in the username that you will be using to log into the remote system